emso17ab/docsearch/README.md

 Add the documents to the library object `lib.addDocuments(docs)`

+You can also add some test data by calling `lib.loadExampleCollection()`

 Search the library `lib.search("Paris")`

 Take a look at what's stored in the library `lib.collections`